angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 multivariate hypergeometric distribution.
 If you mulligan as low as 4, your chance of having 1 of each becomes about 47%.
-With 4 copies of Spoils of the Vault in your deck, your chance of having 1 of each combo piece, or one of either combo piece plus a Spoils, rise to 40%, and if you mulligan as low as 4 your chance of finding your combo pieces increases to nearly 88%!.
-Even factoring in that you will only survive Spoils around 85% of the time, you still end up with a much higher probability of finding those combo pieces.
+With 4 copies of Spoils of the Vault in your deck, your chance of having 1 of each combo piece, or one of either combo piece plus a copy of Spoils, rises to 34%, and if you mulligan as low as 4 your chance of finding what you need increases to nearly 82%!
+Even factoring in that you will only survive Spoils around 85% of the time, you still end up with a nice 69% probability of surviving with those 2 combo pieces in hand, over 20% higher than Spoils.

 ## Spoils of the Vault in Doomsday